atbcb/usab-uswds/_pages/guidelines-standards/ufas.md

 [Note: Handbook RE-4, was amended effective April 16, 1986, by the addition of Interim Standards, Section 4.1.8, "Accessible Buildings: Leasing of Space in Existing Buildings."
 While Handbook RE-4, not UFAS, sets forth the governing standards for Postal facility accessibility.
 Handbook RE-4 may be further amended.]

-**1\.
-PURPOSE.**
+## 1. PURPOSE

 This document sets standards for facility accessibility by physically handicapped persons for Federal and federally-funded facilities.
 These standards are to be applied during the design, construction, and alteration of buildings and facilities to the extent required by the Architectural Barriers Act of 1968, as amended.

-**2\.
-GENERAL.**
+## 2. GENERAL

+### 2.1 AUTHORITY

-**2.1 AUTHORITY.** These standards were jointly developed by the General Services Administration, the Department of Housing and Urban Development, the Department of Defense, and the United States Postal Service, under the authority of sections 2, 3, 4, and 4a, respectively, of the Architectural Barriers Act of 1968, as amended, Pub.
+These standards were jointly developed by the General Services Administration, the Department of Housing and Urban Development, the Department of Defense, and the United States Postal Service, under the authority of sections 2, 3, 4, and 4a, respectively, of the Architectural Barriers Act of 1968, as amended, Pub.
 L. No. 90-480, 42 U.S.C.
 4151-4157.

+### 2.2 PROVISIONS FOR ADULTS

-**2.2 PROVISIONS FOR ADULTS.** The specifications in these standards are based upon adult dimensions and anthropometrics.
+The specifications in these standards are based upon adult dimensions and anthropometrics.

-**3\.
-MISCELLANEOUS INSTRUCTIONS AND DEFINITIONS.**
+## 3. MISCELLANEOUS INSTRUCTIONS AND DEFINITIONS

+### 3.1 GRAPHIC CONVENTIONS

-3.1** GRAPHIC CONVENTIONS.** Graphic conventions are shown in Table 1.
+Graphic conventions are shown in Table 1.
 Dimensions that are not marked "minimum" or "maximum" are absolute, unless otherwise indicated in the text or captions.

 ![The table describes graphic conventions for showing dimensions on figures between boundary and element lines, how the direction of approach is denoted, centerline designation and boundary of clear floor area.
 All dimensions are shown in inches above the measure line, with the metric equivalent below.
 Where the dimension does not fit conveniently between lines, the measure line is extended beyond the lines and the dimension placed above (and below) the extension.](https://www.access-board.gov/images/guidelines_standards/Buildings_Sites/ufas/table1.gif)

-**Table 1\
-Graphic Conventions**
+**Table 1: Graphic Conventions**

+### 3.2 DIMENSIONAL TOLERANCES

-3.2** DIMENSIONAL TOLERANCES.** All dimensions are subject to conventional building industry tolerances for field conditions.
+All dimensions are subject to conventional building industry tolerances for field conditions.

+### 3.3 NOTES

-3.3** NOTES.** The text of these standards does not contain notes or footnotes.
+The text of these standards does not contain notes or footnotes.
 Additional information, explanations, and advisory materials are located in the Appendix.
 Paragraphs marked with an asterisk have related, nonmandatory material in the Appendix.
 In the Appendix, the corresponding paragraph numbers are preceded by an A.

-**3.4**** GENERAL TERMINOLOGY.**
+### 3.4 GENERAL TERMINOLOGY

 *COMPLY WITH.* Meet one or more specifications of this standard.